The Best Firewood A – Z

 Maple: Burns well with moderate heat output and a good flame.

 Oak: Burns fairly slowly with nice flames and produces long lasting heat.
-Generally considered to be one of the best fibrewoods.
+Generally considered to be one of the best fibrewoods, Recommended.

 Pear: Burns slowly and steadily, providing reasonable heat and a pleasant smell but a slightly disappointing flame.

-Pine (Deal): Burns fast with a bright flame but can cause problems in the flue system due to a high resin content.
-Should normally be mixed with slower burning logs.
+Pine (Deal): Burns fast with a bright flame but can cause problems in the flue systems due to a high resin content, should normally be mixed with slower burning logs.

 Poplar: Burns poorly and produces unpleasant black smoke.